Carmi Gillon

 After the 4 November 1995 assassination of Yitzhak Rabin, he attracted criticism for failing to provide adequate security.

 He graduated from the National Security College.
 He has a B.A. in political science from the Hebrew University, where he was recruited into the Shin Bet, and an M.A. in public policy from the University of Haifa.
-He attended the six-week advanced management program at Harvard Business School, and completed management training at Harvard Kennedy School.
+He attended a six-week advanced management program at Harvard Business School, and completed management training at Harvard Kennedy School.

 Biography

 Gillon was born in Jerusalem.
 His mother, Saada Gillon (née Frumkin), was born in Ottoman Judea to which her ancestors immigrated from the Russian Empire in the 19th century, likewise Gillon's maternal great grandfather was Israel Dov Frumkin, a pioneer of Hebrew journalism who arrived 1859 (When Judea was part of Ottoman Syria).
 His maternal grandfather, Gad Frumkin, was one of the first trained attorneys in British-Palestine (a novel parcellation after WW1), who was the only Jewish judge on the Supreme Court of Palestine during the British Mandate era and was also a member of the Hebrew University of Jerusalem's Board of Governors from the 1930s until his death.
 His maternal grandmother, Chana Frumkin, was the daughter of Aharon Eisenberg, a pioneer of the First Aliyah who was one of the founders of Rehovot, and was the President of B'nai B'rith in Jerusalem.
 His mother served as Deputy Attorney General.
 His father, Colin Gillon, was born Colin Gluckman to a Jewish family in Johannesburg, South Africa, and immigrated to Palestine in 1937.
 Gillon's paternal grandmother, Katie Gluckman, was a prominent activist in the Zionist movement in South Africa.
 Colin served as State Attorney, and Hebraized his name from Gluckman to Gillon at Prime Minister David Ben-Gurion's insistence.

 Gillon studied at high school in the Jerusalem neighborhood of Rehavia, and at the Academy of Music.
 He began his military service in the Israel Defense Forces in the Armored Corps, but was transferred to the Artillery Corps.
 He was wounded in action in the War of Attrition, and was discharged from the IDF in 1971.
 In 1972, he began studying political science and public administration at the Hebrew University of Jerusalem.

 Gillon is married to Sari.
 He has three children and five grandchildren.